systemcarl/weblog/articles/about-me.md

 Over the last few years, I have been gradually working towards a [Master of
     Science (MSc)] degree in [psychology] at [*McMaster University*].
-I have been studying and assisting with undergraduate courses, completing
+I have been studying and have assisted with undergraduate courses, completed
-    teaching assistantships, and performing guest lectures.
+    teaching assistantships, and performed guest lectures.
 While I had always had a pet interest in psychology, the [*Department of Psychology, Neuroscience & Behaviour*] gave me an
     opportunity to dive deeper into statistical analysis, experimental design,